When is high-risk auto insurance required?

 On This Page

-We’ll explain why you may need high-risk insurance, how a high-risk pool affects auto insurance rates, and which companies provide affordable high-risk coverage.
+We’ll explain why you may need high-risk insurance, how a high-risk pool affects auto insurance rates, and which companies provide affordable high-risk insurance coverage.
+Keep reading to learn about high-risk auto insurance.
+Enter your ZIP code in the free quote tool to compare local insurance companies.

-Car insurance for high-risk drivers may be required for many reasons.
+Car insurance is so expensive for high-risk drivers that it may be required for many reasons.
 One of the most significant purposes for high-risk insurance is to offset the risk of a driver filing an auto insurance claim.

 Driving Factors | Non-Driving Factors |